kalidorob/fictional-octo-guacamole/perms.md

 ```
 Fetch Object and/or Class permissions for S for VIEWEE into L
 For each network N from VIEWER, set V[N] = false
+If no permission is set and the profile is public:
+  Create a permission P with P.NETWORKS.ALL = true
 For each permission P in list L ordered by Class, Object:
   If P.HIDDEN:
     set all in V[] = false